JaegerwaldDev/Atticus/README.md

 # Atticus Website

-A website for keeping track with everything Atticus.
+A Website for keeping track with everything Atticus.